SysKitTeam/docs-point/governance-and-automation/provisioning/enable-sensitivity-labels.md

 * **collect existing sensitivity labels**
 * **apply sensitivity labels when creating new workspaces with provisioning workflows**

+{% hint style="warning" %}
+**Please note!**
+It can take up to 24 hours for the sensitivity label changes to replicate to all apps and services.
+{% endhint %}

 ## Service Account Requirements
 When preparing a dedicated service account for SysKit Point, consider the following requirements:

 * **multi-factor authentication is disabled for the service account**
+* **service account password is set never to expire** to avoid repetitious password re-entries in SysKit Point; [learn how to set user's password never to expire here](https://docs.microsoft.com/en-us/microsoft-365/admin/add-users/set-password-to-never-expire?view=o365-worldwide#set-a-password-to-never-expire)
 * **sensitivity labels should be published to the service account**; [find more information on how to publish sensitivity labels here](https://docs.microsoft.com/en-us/microsoft-365/compliance/create-sensitivity-labels?view=o365-worldwide#publish-sensitivity-labels-by-creating-a-label-policy)
 * **service account should not have the Global Administrator role assigned**
 * **no licenses are required for the service account**